 I am currently a sophomore at the University at Buffalo majoring in exercise science and minoring in nutrition.
 I plan to further my education by applying to the 3+3 program in order to get my doctorate in physical therapy.
 I am very interested in pursuing a career in orthopedic or pediatric physical therapy and am extremely passionate about advocating for the physical therapy occupation.
 Throughout my experience at UB, shadowing opportunities, and extensive number of volunteer hours, I have come to appreciate health and wellness even more.
 I hope to adjust how health care is practiced and work towards incorporating more public health and wellness efforts into my career.

-I am currently a junior majoring in Exercise Science with a concentration in Exercise Physiology.
+I am currently a junior majoring in exercise science with a concentration in exercise physiology.
 Originally, I was in the 3+3 Physical Therapy program but decided to switch to the 3+2 program in Athletic Training instead.
-I am from Long Beach, NY so I love going to the beach and participating in outdoor activities.
-I hope to work as an Athletic Trainer for a high school, college or professional level sports teams.
+I am from Long Beach, N.Y., so I love going to the beach and participating in outdoor activities.
+I hope to work as an athletic trainer for a high school-, college- or professional-level sports team.

 On campus, I am involved with the Intercultural and Diversity Center, holding a position as diversity advocate.
 We celebrate, educate and advocate for diversity on campus through a number of programs.
 In addition, I am the publicity coordinator for the Latin American Student Association, a club where I have made some of my closest friends.